adonisjs/v6-docs/content/docs/experimental/inertia.md

 })
 ```

-You should now be able to render the first page visit on the server and then continue with the client-side rendering.
+You should now be able to render the first-page visit on the server and then continue with the client-side rendering.

 ### SSR Allowlist

-When using SSR, you may want to allowlist the routes that should be rendered on the server.
-Maybe you are building an admin dashboard gated by authentication, so theses routes have no reason to be rendered on the server.
-But on the same application, you maybe have a landing page that could benefit from SSR to improve SEO.
+When using SSR, you may want to not server-side render all your components.
+For example, you are building an admin dashboard gated by authentication, so these routes have no reason to be rendered on the server.
+But on the same application, you may have a landing page that could benefit from SSR to improve SEO.

 So, you can add the pages that should be rendered on the server in the `config/inertia.ts` file.